 A lot of us have been coping with quarantine and the sudden loss of stability in strange ways...Months ago before the COVID pandemic really took a foothold in the US I was interviewing, working on personal projects and applying for remote and local work.
 I made it to the second round of interviews with several companies and even got extended a few offers before companies started doing hiring freezes anticipating an economic downturn.
-On top of a looming pandemic ruining my employment chances I was going through several personal issues that essentially nuked my ability to focus.
+On top of a looming pandemic ruin my employment chances I was going through several personal issues that essentially nuked my ability to focus.

 I could not focus on anything other than base functions.
 I lost 15 lbs from starvation.
 My sleep schedule slipped into disarray.
 I stopped working on anything other than my current job.
 My daily regimens and home fell into ruin.
 I’ve been treading water ever since.
 However if my twitter feed is any indication then I know I’m not alone.
 A lot of people are having guilt issues dealing with their extended brain fog.

 Something that has helped me has been therapy, meditation and leaning into nihilism as a change agent.
 The Four Noble Truths, the essence of Buddha’s teachings: truth of suffering, truth of the cause of suffering, truth of the end of suffering, and truth of the path that leads to the end of suffering have really helped me put things into perspective and not feel so anxious about the uncertainty that exists in both my personal life and the world right now.

 The notion of suffering is not intended to convey a negative world view but a pragmatic view of the world as it is and any attempts to rectify it.
 Pleasure is not discouraged but seen as fleeting and dogged pursuit of it will only lead to more suffering.
 In the end only aging, sickness & death are constants.
 Everything else is malleable.
 This has been my ethos since I was in college.